nelsonjchen/droid-dicom-viewer/README.md

 * The ability to rotate an Image in the Viewer Activity.

+* There is now a Preference screen for hiding the disclaimer on first startup.

 * A Git repository that does not have R.java and other riffraff files under version control thanks to .gitignore.
 It's also now on GitHub under crazysim/droid-dicom-viewer .
 Our branch with our enhancements are on the